top of page

 It describes actions, behaviors, or language that are considered objectionable, improper, or inappropriate.
 When applied to a situation, "foul" signifies a violation of rules, regulations, or standards, often resulting in a negative outcome or consequences.
 In sports, a foul refers to an infringement of the rules that leads to penalties or free-kicks being awarded to the opposing team.
 Additionally, "foul" can describe an unpleasant or offensive odor or taste, indicating a strong and disagreeable scent or flavor.
 Overall, "foul" characterizes actions, behaviors, or conditions that are deemed morally, ethically, or socially unacceptable.

-Example sentences of foul
+Example sentences containing foul

 1. The player was given a yellow card for a foul tackle on the opponent.